join the helix — apply to become a helixer

 Each year, Yiddishkayt selects a group of extraordinary students for a summer of intensive exploration of Jewish history, culture, and heritage — an adventure to the historical heartlands of Jewish life abroad.
-In 2013, we’ll be taking 12 students along.
-Read more about the idea behind the Helix and our 2012 adventure!

 want to join the helix?

-This July, the Helix is taking 12 students on the project.
-You must be a full-time undergraduate student enrolled at an accredited, degree-granting American college or university at the time of your application (during the 2012-13 academic year).
+In July 2013, the Helix is taking 12 students on the project.
+You must be a full-time undergraduate student enrolled at an accredited, degree-granting American college or university at the time of your application (during the 2013-14 academic year).
 You don’t need to be a Jewish Studies major or concentrate on Jewish topics in your studies to come on Helix, in fact we are committed to bringing a group of students with a diversity of interests on the program.
 This means your interest in Helix could be personal or academic.
 Applicants should have an interest in expanding their understanding of Jewish life and history and be excited about being introduced to a broad range of experiences and in sharing them with others.
 The Helix Project does not discriminate — it is open to all students.

 where does the helix go?